Field of Work: Alcohol consumption

 - The CDC released a new Web-based version of its Alcohol-Related Disease Impact (ARDI) program, which quantifies the impact of excessive alcohol consumption.

-- Working under a subcontract, the Lewin Group conducted analysis on the economic cost of excessive alcohol consumption which is included in Economic Costs of Excessive Alcohol Consumption in the United States, 2006: Final Report posted on the Lewin website.
+- Working under a subcontract, the Lewin Group conducted analysis on the economic cost of excessive alcohol consumption which is included in Economic Costs of Excessive Alcohol Consumption in the United States, 2006: Final Report.